ian-lee-mxc/Moonchain-Documentation/docs/Moonchain-Design/XSD.md

 Also the insurance in this case should repay the difference amounts to the borrower if the liquidation is faield.

-Except for MXC DAO referendum can trigger a liquidation event, borrower usually won't repay if the interest rate is 0% or even in some cases can be below 0%.
+Except for Moonchain DAO referendum can trigger a liquidation event, borrower usually won't repay if the interest rate is 0% or even in some cases can be below 0%.

 ## Optimistic Auctions